caspian311/docker-compose-example/README.md

 ### Rebuilding

-If you make some changes to the application server, Docker doesn't necessarily know that something changed and so it won't rebuild the image.
-To force a rebuild, you can run this command.
+The app server is setup to auto-reload when files change and they are mounted as volumes to the running container.
+So any changes to the app's code should be automatically avaialable.
+If larger changes are made that require restarting the service, simply doing a down and up will refresh the service.
+But if for whatever reason you need make a change that requires a rebuilding of the container and Docker doesn't necessarily know that something changed, you can run this command...

 ```
 $ docker-compose up --force-recreate --build